votamrima/votamrima.github.io/_posts/2024-11-01-install-configure-rancher.md

 ## Rancher pre-installation

 ### Creating namespace
 For installing Rancher using helm, I created a new Kubernetes namespace where the resources will be installed.
-The default name of this namespace is called ``cattle-system``
+The default name of this namespace is called ``cattle-system``.
+It is important to name the namespace for rancher ``cattle-system``.

 ````bash
 seymur@fedora40:~$ kubectl create namespace cattle-system